sitedata/checklyhq.com/site/content/blog/creating-a-chrome-extension-2018.md

 ## Architecture

-Google's documentation does a fairly ok job of talking you through all the moving parts an extension is made of in their [getting started guide](https://developer.chrome.com/extensions/getstarted).
+Google's documentation does a fairly ok job of talking you through all the moving parts of an extension in their [getting started guide](https://developer.chrome.com/extensions/getstarted).
 However, the docs mix explaining secondary concerns / aspects like security, packaging, setting icons etc. with the five core architectural components.
 You would do well to set up your project's code structure to reflect these five core components, i.e.